Facebook pixel About Buenos Aires | Pepperdine University | Pepperdine Community Skip to main content

 Student Rooms

 Casa Holden, the University-owned facility in Buenos Aires, is located in the embassy district of the city.
-It houses a student center with sofas and cable television, an auditorium, and a computer lab connected to the Internet.
-This facility also contains the visiting faculty's living quarters as well as the program office.
+It houses a student center with sofas, bean bag chairs, an auditorium, and a smart large screen computer connected to the Internet.
+This facility also contains the visiting faculty's living quarters as well as program offices.
 There is a swimming pool and BBQ in the backyard.
-The Casa is near public transportation including bus and subway.
+The Casa is near public transportation including bus stops, subway stations (subte), and a train.

 Student Center

-The Student Center, TV Room and Music Rooms are for the enjoyment of all students.
+The Student Center and Music Room are for the enjoyment of all students.
 Be respectful of people in surrounding rooms and monitor noise levels so they can have a peaceful environment.
 Noise from the Student Center can bother neighbors so be aware of loud music in the late evening hours.
-Students are requested to take care of televisions, DVD players and all other items in the student areas.
+Students are requested to take care of all items in the student areas.

 Student Kitchen

-The Student kitchen is for communal use.
+The Student kitchens in Casa Holden are for communal use.
 There are utensils, crockery and cutlery available.
-Please wash and put these away after use and do not take them out of the kitchen.
+Please wash these items yourself and put them away after use.
+Do not remove them from the kitchen.

 Homestay